Every History, Family Crest & Coats of Arms

 - Dernell Every (1906-1994), American Olympic fencer

-- W. Frank Every, American Democrat politician, Delegate to Democratic National Convention from Maryland, 1936
+- W. Frank Every, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 1936

 - J. G. C. Every, American politician, U.S. Consular Agent in SAINT Eustatius, 1897-1905

-- Frank Every, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1980
+- Frank Every, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1980

 - Chery Every, American Republican politician, Delegate to Republican National Convention from North Carolina, 2008